-TAK-003 is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus.
-Takeda's tetravalent dengue vaccine candidate (TAK-003) is based on a live-attenuated dengue serotype 2 virus, which provides the genetic “backbone” for all four vaccine viruses.
+TAK-003 is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus, each of which can cause dengue fever or Severe Dengue.
+Takeda's tetravalent dengue vaccine candidate TAK-003 (TDV) is based on a live-attenuated dengue serotype 2 virus, which provides the genetic “backbone” for all four vaccine viruses.

-TAK-003 is indicated for the prevention of Dengue virus caused by any of the four serotypes.
+TAK-003 is indicated for the prevention of the Dengue virus caused by any of the 4 Dengue serotypes.

 The trial met all secondary endpoints for which there were a sufficient number of cases, looking at overall vaccine efficacy, as well as secondary efficacy by serotype, baseline serostatus and disease severity including hospitalizations as well as severe dengue.
 The additional data build upon the 12-month primary efficacy endpoint data published online in the New England Journal of Medicine.
 Safety and efficacy will continue to be assessed over a total of 4.5 years.

-November 6, 2019: The results from this Phase 3 study, Efficacy, Safety, and Immunogenicity of Takeda's Tetravalent Dengue Vaccine (TIDES) concluded the Takeda vaccine candidate TAK-003 was efficacious against symptomatic dengue in countries in which the disease is endemic.
+November 6, 2019: Takeda’s Dengue Vaccine Candidate Demonstrates Protection in Children Ages Four to 16 Years, Regardless of Previous Dengue Exposure.
+The results from this Phase 3 study, Efficacy, Safety, and Immunogenicity of Takeda's Tetravalent Dengue Vaccine (TIDES) concluded the Takeda vaccine candidate TAK-003 was efficacious against symptomatic dengue in countries in which the disease is endemic.
+Results demonstrated overall vaccine efficacy of 80.2% (12-month follow-up after second dose) against virologically confirmed dengue; exploratory analyses of secondary endpoints showed 82.2% vaccine efficacy among baseline seropositives and 74.9% vaccine efficacy among baseline seronegatives.

 Clinical Trial NCT03999996: (NEW) Long-Term Safety and Antibody Persistence of TDV and Impact of a Booster Dose